Zhayu517/SMA-Text-Mining/proposal.md

 2) Which sport is the most talked about?

-3) Which topic is the most popular one on the web, the olympic village, athletes, sports or the venues?
+3) Which country has been mostly talked about during Winter Olympics?
+What are the people's opinion of that country?